yknaka/consoleoptions/README.md

 | :---: | :---: | :---: |
 | __int | int(value) | [int(value1), int(value2), ...] |
 | __double | float(value) | [float(value1), float(value2), ...] |

+Use 'dict' to set the default values.

+## load_from_file
+Parse options from file.

+Use 'dict' to set the default values.

+## load_from_json
+Parse options from json format.

+Use 'dict' to set the default values.